-You will meet with your child’s teachers multiple times per year to create and carry out an 504 plan or IEP.
+You will meet with your child's teachers multiple times per year to create and carry out a 504 plan or IEP.
 Others in the school who work with your child may also attend these meetings.
 You know your child better than anyone.
-These meetings give you a chance to advocate for your child’s education and ensure they have the support they need.
+These meetings give you a chance to advocate for your child's education and ensure they have the support they need.

 During the meeting, you'll discuss your child's current school performance, set goals for the next school year and determine what support services your child will receive.
 You can invite a member of your child's health care team or another advocate to come with you to the meeting.
 If you have a family or child therapist, this is a great person to invite to the meeting.

-“When parents are in those meetings, they need to carefully pay attention to what their child is going to be provided,” says Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist and the Research Director of the Neuropsychology Service at Children's Health℠ and Assistant Professor at UT Southwestern.
-"If they have concerns, they need to bring them up during those times.”
+"When parents are in those meetings, they need to carefully pay attention to what their child is going to be provided," says Alice Ann Holland, Ph.D., ABPP, a board-certified clinical neuropsychologist, Research Director of the Neuropsychology Service at Children's Health℠ and Assistant Professor at UT Southwestern.
+"If they have concerns, they need to bring them up during those times."

 You may feel your child's plan is not individualized enough or contains modifications your child doesn't need.
 You should speak up about these issues to ensure your child's plan is meant for them — not just for any child with their disability.
 You can take home a draft of your child's plan to think it over and even talk to their doctor or therapist.
 Once you and your children's teachers agree on the plan, everyone will sign it.

 Implementing your child's Individualized Education Program or 504 plan

 "Parents need to be familiar with IEP or 504 documentation and keep tabs on what is going on at school," says Dr. Holland.
 "Ask about the plans at parent-teacher meetings, or via email or phone.
 If something is not being done, the parents have a lot of recourse to help their children."